Cornish College of the Arts: History

 In 1920, in recognition that music was no longer the school's central focus, the school's name was simplified to The Cornish School.
 By this time, too, the school had expanded its age range, and was offering classes and lessons from early childhood to the undergraduate level.
 The school gathered a board of trustees from among Seattle's elite, who funded the school through the hard economic times during and after World War I, and raised money for a purpose-built school building.
 Finished in 1921, the Cornish School building, now known as Kerry Hall, opened for the 1921–22 academic year.

 The Cornish Trio of the 1920s—Peter Meremblum, Berthe Poncy (later Berthe Poncy Jacobson), and Kola Levienne—may have been the first resident chamber music group at an American school.
 In 1935, Cornish established the first (but ultimately short-lived) college-level school of radio broadcasting in the U.S.

 Through the 1920s, the school was often on the edge of financial failure, but was of a caliber that prompted Anna Pavlova to call it "the kind of school other schools should follow."
 Although the mortgage was paid off and the building had been donated to the school in 1929, financial difficulties inevitably grew during the Great Depression.
 Ultimately, convinced that finances would not allow the school to do more than "tread water", Nellie Cornish resigned her position as head of the school in 1939.

 In December 2024, Cornish announced that it intended to merge with Seattle University and become the latter's flagship arts program when an agreement is finalized by May 2025.
 Under the proposal, the two colleges would maintain their separate campuses in the city; Cornish would retain its 379,564 sqft of space for 500 students—a decline of 38 percent from peak enrollment in 2003.
 The merger became official on June 2, 2025.

 Campus

-Kerry Hall, Cornish's original building and was the last part of Cornish remaining on Seattle's Capitol Hill until its 2024 sale.
+Kerry Hall, Cornish's original building, was the last part of Cornish remaining on Seattle's Capitol Hill until its 2024 sale.

 Cornish College of the Arts operates a three-part campus in the South Lake Union, Seattle Center, and First Hill areas of Seattle, Washington.
 While Cornish was founded on Capitol Hill, it no longer owns or operates any buildings in the neighborhood.